duolu/CAROM/README.md

 # CAROM

 CAROM means "CARs On the Map".
 It is a framework to track and localize vehicles using monocular traffic monitoring cameras on road infrastructures.
 The tracking results can be stored in files or in a database as records.
 Using the results, a traffic scene can be reconstructed and replayed on a map.
-See the following short [demo video](https://youtu.be/2OQ2Pf1BeHc), a [presentation](https://youtu.be/rbA0ppKy9Dc), and a preprint version of our [paper](https://arxiv.org/abs/2104.00893) on ICRA 2021 and a more detailed [paper](https://www.researchgate.net/profile/Jeffrey-Wishart/publication/350640893_Infrastructure-Based_Sensor_Data_Capture_Systems_for_Measurement_of_Operational_Safety_Assessment_OSA_Metrics/links/606b966c92851c91b1a6c16b/Infrastructure-Based-Sensor-Data-Capture-Systems-for-Measurement-of-Operational-Safety-Assessment-OSA-Metrics.pdf) on our work about the infrastructure.
+See the following short [demo video](https://youtu.be/2OQ2Pf1BeHc), a [presentation](https://youtu.be/rbA0ppKy9Dc), a preprint version of our [paper]([https://arxiv.org/abs/2104.00893](https://github.com/duolu/CAROM/blob/main/papers/CAROM_camera_ready.pdf)) published at IEEE ICRA 2021, and a more detailed [paper](https://github.com/duolu/CAROM/blob/main/papers/Infrastructure-Based%20Sensor%20Data%20Capture%20Systems%20for%20Measurement%20of%20Operational%20Safety%20Assessment%20(OSA)%20Metrics%20(SAE%202021).pdf) on our work about the infrastructure published by SAE.

 [![CAROM Demo](https://img.youtube.com/vi/2OQ2Pf1BeHc/0.jpg)](https://youtu.be/2OQ2Pf1BeHc)

 Through collaborating with the Maricopa County Department of Transportation (MCDOT) in Arizona, US, we constructed a small benchmarking dataset containing GPS data, infrastructure based camera videos, and drone videos to validate the vehicle tracking results.
 On average, the localization error is approximately 0.8 m and 1.7 m on average within the range of 50 m and 120 m from the cameras, respectively.
+Unfortunately, due to privacy and data ownership issues, we won't be able to make our dataset available here.
+However, interested parties are encouraged to contact [Institute of Automated Mobility (IAM)](https://www.azcommerce.com/iam/) in Arizona for collaboration.

 ## Demo Videos